-However, young people foolishly believe that because they have things figured out in their limited time on this planet, they know exactly what their parents should have done with them.
+However, young people foolishly believe that they have figured things out in their limited time on this planet.
+They know exactly what their parents should have done with them.
 In terms of opportunity cost, all young adults see is the next best alternative.

 They don’t see the choices, restraints, and assumptions that went into forgoing it.
-They don’t see that their parents simply acted on the basis of their highest priority—the well being of their family.
+They don’t see that their parents simply acted on the basis of their highest priority—the well-being of their children and other family members.

 A lot of angst we feel towards our parents is driven by the idea that if we were put in the same situation, with the same resources and knowledge, we somehow would have made a different and more beneficial decision.